Inflectra/rapise-documentation/docs/Guide/sending_special_keys_to_the_c.md

 ## Overview

 You can use the [Global.DoSendKeys](/Libraries/Global/#DoSendKeys) action to send keypresses to the current application.
-Sometimes you will want to send special control keys to the application (e.g. `Page Down`, or `CTRL + Key`).
-This article explains the way to do this.
+Sometimes, you may need to send special control keys to the application (e.g., `Page Down` or `CTRL + Key`).
+This article explains how to do this.

 !!! important
-    For Web applications, use [Navigator.DoSendKeys](/Libraries/Navigator/#DoSendKeys) and [HTMLObject.DoSendKeys](/Libraries/HTMLObject/#DoSendKeys) which accept the same patterns listed below.
+    For web applications, use [Navigator.DoSendKeys](/Libraries/Navigator/#DoSendKeys) and [HTMLObject.DoSendKeys](/Libraries/HTMLObject/#DoSendKeys).
+Both accept the same patterns listed below.

 ![DoSendKeys Demo](./img/global_dosendkeys.gif)

 ## Special Characters

-To send special characters, you just use the list available in the Windows API `SendKeys.Send` function:
+To send special characters, refer to the list available in the Windows API's `SendKeys.Send` function:

 [http://msdn.microsoft.com/en-us/library/system.windows.forms.sendkeys.send(v=vs.110).aspx](http://msdn.microsoft.com/en-us/library/system.windows.forms.sendkeys.send%28v=vs.110%29.aspx)

-To specify characters that aren't displayed when you press a key, such as `ENTER` or `TAB`, and keys that represent actions rather than characters, use the codes in the following table:
+To specify characters that are not displayed when you press a key (such as `ENTER` or `TAB`), or keys that represent actions rather than literal characters, use the codes in the following table:

 | **Key**                                | **Code**                            |
 | -------------------------------------- | ----------------------------------- |